frictionlessdata/schema-collaboration/documentation/User.md

 Note that this page doesn't have the left hand side bar.
 This is an indication that this page is accessible by anyone just having the link: it can be sent to the researcher and will be able to see their datapackages.

 ## Assign a datapackage to a researcher
-Let's click a the "Datapackages" on the left hand side and click on "Options -> Manage Datapackage":
+Select "Datapackages" on the left hand side and then "Options -> Manage Datapackage":
 ![manage_datapackage](images/manage_datapackage.png)

 There is a brief information on the datapackage detail.
-Here is where you could add Comments for the researchers of for yourself (click on "Private" if the comment is only for you).
+Here is where you could add Comments for the researchers of for yourself (enable "Private" if the comment is only for you).

-Click on "Edit Manage" in order to Manage the Datapackage:
+Select "Edit Manage" in order to Manage the Datapackage:
 ![datapackage_manage_edit](images/datapackage_manage_edit.png)

 In this page you are able to Edit this datapackage: change its status and add collaborators.
-In this case we are adding the "Jane Doe" collaborator and clicking "Save".
+In this case we are adding the "Jane Doe" collaborator and selecting "Save".

-Clicking then on "Datapackages" again you can see the "List of Datapackages" and the "Collaborators" column has "Jane Doe":
+After this select "Datapackages" again you can see the "List of Datapackages" and the "Collaborators" column has "Jane Doe":
 ![list_of_datapackages_with_collaborator](images/list_of_datapackages_with_collaborator.png)

 ## Options in a Datapackage